-All transportation routes, including active transportation, should consider sustainability and low impact development applications to preserve the natural aspect of the Town and region; to establish an ecologically-grounded approach that supports a healthier and more walkable and vibrant community; and address a balance in environmental, social and economic sustainability.
+All transportation routes, including active transportation, should consider sustainability and low impact development applications to preserve the natural aspect of the Town and region.
+They should establish an ecologically-grounded approach that supports a healthier, more walkable and vibrant community by addressing a balance in environmental, social and economic sustainability.